 It can take up to three months or more to classify a publication depending on the factors listed above.
 We do our best to prioritise submissions from proceedings with set court dates or other timeframes.

 Written notice outlining reasons for the decision

-At the end of the classification process, the Classification Office will send a written Notice of Decision (under section 38 of the Films, Videos, and Publications Classification Act 1993) to DIA.
-The Notice of Decision is also sent to interested parties.
-It details the findings of the Classification Office's examination of the publication under sections 3, 3A and 3B.
+At the end of the classification process, the Classification Office will send a written Notice of Decision (under section 38 of the Classification Act) to the submitter.
+The Notice of Decision is also sent to the other interested parties.
+It details the findings of the Classification Office's examination of the publication under sections 3, 3A and 3B of the Classification Act.

-Once the Notice of Decision has been sent, the decision is published in the public register of classification decisions.
-The register page includes a brief summary of reasons for the decision.
+Once the Notice of Decision has been sent, the decision is published in the NZ Register of Classification Decisions.
+The register page includes the classification and a brief summary of reasons for the decision.

 Reviews and reconsiderations

 Classification Office decisions

 Publications classified by the Classification Office may be reviewed by the Film and Literature Board of Review.

 Once a classification has been entered into the NZ Register of Classification Decisions, anyone can apply for a review by the Film and Literature Board of Review.
 Interested parties have an automatic right of review.